 A-level choices

 Post-16 qualifications are completed over two years between the ages of 16 and 18.
-They include A-Levels and other qualifications.
-Some people may study them alongside GCSEs.
+They include A-Levels, BTEC diplomas and apprenticeships.
+Some people study them alongside GCSEs, for example, if they have to resit their Maths or English.

 Instant Expert: Find all about post-16 learning choices from the National Careers Service.